Quick Links:

 If a prerequisite course is deemed unacceptable, the admissions team will review all official transcripts to look for acceptable alternate courses.
 The admissions team will use the course with the highest grade when there are several alternate courses to choose from.
 Applications with no acceptable alternate courses to choose from will not be considered further and will not be invited to interview.

 Admission to this program is extremely competitive.
-Due to limited staffing and the high number of applicants, unfortunately the Department of Physical Therapy cannot provide individual advising, either through email, phone, or in-person.
-Please thoroughly review our detailed website for all admissions related questions.
+Due to limited staffing and the high number of applicants, unfortunately, the Department of Physical Therapy cannot provide individual advice either through email, phone, or in person.
+Please thoroughly review our detailed website for all admissions-related questions.
 If you feel your question is not answered by our website, please email your question to mpt.admissions@ubc.ca.
-Although we will respond as efficiently as possible, please note there may be a considerable delay in responding to your email.
-Thank you for your understanding.
+While we will respond as promptly as possible, please be aware that there may be a significant delay in replying to your email during busy periods.

 No. The department will only review transcripts, qualifications, and other documentation once an applicant has submitted an online application during the admissions period